UNC Student Vaccination Policy

 Students have the right to request an exemption from this vaccination requirement for a medical or non-medical (religious or personal belief) reason.
 This policy adopts the terms and definitions used by the State of Colorado for other vaccinations.
 To request an exemption, students should submit the Medical Exemption Form or the Non-medical Exemption Form through the University of Northern Colorado's secure student portal.

-The University of Northern Colorado’s COVID-19 vaccination requirement is effective Sunday, August 15, 2021, however students are encouraged to receive vaccinations and submit their records early.
-Enrolled students are required to be vaccinated against COVID-19 in order to participate in in-person classes, campus housing, and other in-person activities, services, and events.
+Enrolled students are required to be vaccinated against COVID-19 in order to participate in in-person classes, campus housing and other in-person activities, services and events.
 Medical and non-medical exemptions are available to students who are unable to receive a vaccination.
 Students who are enrolled in approved, exclusively online academic programs through Extended Campus are exempted from this policy.

 Students who register for any in-person classes, live on campus, or participate in any on-campus activities, services, or events must either: